jtanx/CITS3200N/README.md

 The server
 =============

-Requires Python 2.7, pip, django, django-rest-framework
+Requires Python 2.7, pip, django, django-rest-framework, python-dateutil, tablib

 To use
 * Initialise the database with